Call for a Free Consultation

 Speeding tickets may seem straightforward, but their consequences can add up quickly.
 Don't wait—contact a speeding traffic lawyer to protect your driving record and your future.

 If you are facing moving violation charges, such as speeding, contact our firm to get started on your case today.
 Attorney John Bayer has years of experience representing drivers in Wisconsin – both in-state and out-of-state drivers like those from Illinois.
-Our firm also offers a money-back guarantee specifically for speeding tickets; if our Milwaukee speeding ticket lawyers cannot reduce your points, we will give you your money back.
+Our firm also offers a money-back guarantee specifically for speeding tickets; if our Milwaukee speeding ticket lawyer cannot reduce your points, we will give you your money back.
 Trust that we will do our best to fight for your driving rights in Wisconsin.

 Contact Bayer Law Offices today to schedule a FREE consultation with our Milwaukee defense lawyer.